Frequently Asked Questions

 Do you use real people in your books and stories?

 Because I’ve thus far written books based in history—Roman Britain in the first century AD and 1940 San Francisco—I both mention and use historical personages from the period I write in, as well as real places and locales.
-In CITY OF DRAGONS, most of the businesses mentioned were real … as are the phone numbers mentioned in the novel.
+In the Miranda Corbie series, most of the businesses mentioned were real … as are the phone numbers mentioned in the novel.

 I like to layer authenticity in my research, really transport readers to a place and time, and this level of detail—and use of actual places, events and people—both helps me to achieve my goals and inspires me while I’m writing.